 10 fall experiences in Waterton Lakes National Park

 There's lots to enjoy in Waterton Lakes National Park during this colourful time of year.
-Head out on the trails, take to the water, watch wildlife or enjoy an interpretive program.
+Head out on the trails, take to the water, watch wildlife, go on a scenic drive or enjoy some stargazing.

 Here is our list of top 10 things to do in the park this fall.

-Get a new perspective of the park from the waters of Lower Waterton Lake, the smallest and northernmost of the Waterton lakes chain.
-Launch your kayak or canoe from Knight’s Day Use Area and explore the shorelines and neighbouring wetlands.
-Remember to Clean, drain and dry your watercraft, and be prepared for cooler water temperatures.
+Get a new perspective of the park from the clear, clean waters of the Maskinonge and Lower Waterton Lake.
+Launch your kayak or canoe at Maskinonge Day Use Area and explore the wetlands before paddling up the river to neighbouring Lower Waterton Lake.
+Remember to Clean, drain and dry your watercraft, and complete a mandatory inspection before launching.
+Be prepared for cooler water temperatures.

 Calling all photography enthusiasts!
 Fall is an excellent time for wildlife photography in Waterton Lakes National Park.
 Bring your telephoto lens and capture some prize-winning shots!
 Bighorn sheep, deer, bears, elk and birds are out and about at this time of year.
 Early and late in the day is usually the best time for photography and nature watching.
 Give wildlife plenty of space.

 Get away from the city lights and spend some time under the stars of the Waterton-Glacier International Dark Sky Park.
 Cozy up as the sun goes down and watch the night sky appear.
 See the Milky Way, planets and maybe even a meteor or two!
-Bison Overlook, Cameron Bay and pullouts on the Entrance Parkway and Chief Mountain Highway are good stargazing destinations.
+Cameron Bay, Bison Overlook, pullouts on the Entrance Parkway, Red Rock Parkway and Chief Mountain Highway, and Cameron Lake are good stargazing destinations.

 Autumn is mating season for elk.
 Watch these ungulates congregate on the Blakiston Fan and listen for their bugling to attract cows (females).
 Males can be aggressive during fall mating season so watch from a safe distance (30 metres, or 3 bus lengths, away).
 Elk are one of the many animal species that move about freely with in the Waterton-Glacier International Peace Park, crossing back and forth over the Canada-USA boundary, as well as onto lands outside the park.

-What better way to spend a fall day than to get outside and take a hike in Waterton Lakes National Park.
-Fall brings crisp, fresh air, changing colours and no mosquitos - perfect for hiking!
-During fall, Waterton’s larch and aspen groves turn brilliant shades of yellow and gold.
-Hikers are rewarded with quiet trails and sublime subalpine scenery.
-Horseshoe and Wishbone are popular trails for fall hiking.
+What better way to spend a fall day than to get outside and take a hike in Waterton Lakes National Park?
+Fall brings crisp, refreshing air, changing colours, quieter trails and no mosquitos - perfect for hiking!
+During autumn, Waterton’s larch and aspen groves turn brilliant shades of yellow and gold.
+Rowe Trail offers a good opportunity for a golden larch day hike.
+Horseshoe and Wishbone are also popular trails for fall hiking.